CACM logo

 In Sri Lanka after the 2004 Tsunami, humanitarian emergency responders were not sure what kind of assistance many survivors needed — cash for food?
 Food itself?
 Cash can be inflationary.
 Should they order food from inland Sri Lanka or wait for wheat to be shipped from North Dakota or from India?
 If they bought locally, that might reduce costs by 34% and delivery delays by 78%.

 These were first-time choices because until then, by law, American humanitarian agencies could only donate American food.
-“Furthermore, field workers must make decisions in data-sparce environments quickly because lives are on the line,” said Barret.
+“Furthermore, field workers must make decisions in data-sparce environments quickly because lives are on the line,” said Barrett.
 He showed a photo of a mother feeding her starving child leaves that would squelch his appetite.

-Barret and his colleagues are working with CARE (Cooperative for Assistance and Relief Everywhere), the largest US food-aid agency, to develop tools for response.
+Barrett and his colleagues are working with CARE (Cooperative for Assistance and Relief Everywhere), the largest US food-aid agency, to develop tools for response.
 They have developed a simple decision tree asking two questions to guide agencies on whether to supply food aid or not: Are local markets functioning well?
 If yes, then give survivors cash.

 CARE wanted to implement the system but the sequence of questions to ask varies depending on location.